fostroll/mordl/doc/README_FEATS.md

 ```

 Also, note that you can't change the device names of models during loading.
-If you need to do so (really need, because all models together can hardly fit
+If you need to do so (really, you need, because all models together can hardly
-on a single GPU), you have to edit configuration files of the separate models.
+fit on a single GPU), you have to edit configuration files of the separate
+models.